Here's How Registering to Vote Became a Thing

 As Daniel P. Tokaji put it in a 2008 William & Mary Bill of Rights Journal article about voter registration:

 That paradox has endured as the registration system has evolved, and creative solutions are a frequent topic of discussion.
-For now, most Americans will find that, if they want to vote, they need to register—and soon.
+For now, most Americans will find that, if they want to vote, they need to register—and that there’s no time like the present.